-- 1. Remove the two screws (M1.6x2.5) that secure the power-button bracket to the palm-rest and keyboard assembly. - 2.
+- 1. Remove the two screws (M2x3) that secure the power-button bracket to the palm-rest and keyboard assembly. - 2.
 Lift the power-button bracket off the palm-rest and keyboard assembly. - 3.
-Open the latch, and disconnect the power-button cable from the fingerprint reader-board. - 4.
+Peel the tape that secures the I/O-board cable to the I/O board. - 4.
+Open the latch, and disconnect the I/O-board cable from the I/O board. - 5.
+Open the latch, and disconnect the fingerprint reader-cable from the I/O board. - 6.
+Open the latch, and disconnect the power-button cable from the fingerprint reader-board. - 7.
 Lift the power button, along with its cable, off the slot on the palm-rest and keyboard assembly.